RonanDaly/pimp/django_projects/mytemplates/userguide.md

 ## Summary Page

 Results provides a summary of the key findings from the data for each comparison selected by the user.
 Data from identified (matched by retention time and mass to a standard) compounds are shown separately from annotated (assigned putatively on the basis of mass) compounds.
 Only significantly changing compounds are listed here for each group.
+Peaks are matched by mass by seeing if the peak is within the user definable (in the Change Parameters tab) ppm range and are matched by RT by seeing if the peak is within a user definable percentage of the standard compound.

 <!-- ![Result Histgrams][results] -->
 <p class="centered">